- How do I contact Microcosm?

 We have rights available in most countries and languages for most of our titles.
 We employ rights and subrights agents and can share PDF or paper book samples to interested publishers or agents.
-If you are interested in licensing rights for some of our title(s), please get in touch via the "Send us a message" link at the top of this page.↑
+If you are interested in licensing rights for some of our title(s), please get in touch via our contact form.↑

 How do I stock your titles in my store?

 Microcosm is a distributor as well as a publisher, and we offer a broad catalog of books and zines from other publishers.
 Everything in our catalog is available at wholesale pricing.
 As of January 1, 2019 we proudly self-distribute our books!